 This variation is rather hard for me to explain, but I'll try my best!

 I basically think of this variation as a smoothed out, no unnecessary frills, kind of Mori.
 It can border a casual kind of Mori at times, but it still maintains the traditional silhouette.
-Basically, it's Mori at it's minimum.
+Basically, it's Mori at its minimum.

-This variation contains lots of extra lace, and romantic colors.
+This variation contains lots of extra lace and romantic colors.
 However, the lace is never bulky or OTT, but instead has a more mature and feminine look.
-It can have many layers, or few, but it always maintains it's soft feminine feel.
+It can have many layers or few, but it always maintains it's soft feminine feel.

-This one is pretty self explanatory.
+This one is pretty self-explanatory.
 It's when Mori and Boho styles mix.
-Usually though, I'd say the Mori style is more evident, and the Boho style is more hints or small pieces of the outfit.
+Usually, though, I'd say the Mori style is more evident, and the Boho style is more hints or small pieces of the outfit.
 This is a more western variation I think.

 16.Shabby Chic Mori:

-If you've ever seen a picture of Shabby Chic decor, than you know exactly what this variation is before you see any pictures.
+If you've ever seen a picture of Shabby Chic decor, then you know exactly what this variation is before you see any pictures.
 But for those who haven't, here are a few Shabby Chic interior photos to help you get an idea for this variation.

 So, Shabby Chic Mori contains lots of different flower patterns, lots of lace, and a kind of cute but cluttered feel.
 Common colors would be pinks, blues, and sometimes greens or yellows.